 PB Rec Center Mosaic Mural Project (Pacific Beach Community Surf Garden)

-The PB Town Council is working with San Diego artist Rob Tobin to beautify the Rec Center with mosaic murals, part of an overall improvement project to update the space inside and out.
-The Pacific Beach Community Surf Garden will include a permanent installation of two one-of-a-kind large-scale mosaic art pieces depicting flowers and a sunset.
-See the flier.
+The PB Town Council worked with San Diego artist Rob Tobin to create the Pacific Beach Community Surf Garden, a permanent installation of two one-of-a-kind large-scale mosaic art pieces depicting flowers and a sunset.

-Surfboards donated by the community will be mosaicked and used to create giant, colorful flowers and foliage on the north wall.
-Here’s a conceptual image:
+Surfboards donated by the community were mosaicked and used to create giant, colorful flowers and foliage on the north wall.
+Each of the tiles running along the base of the installation are embossed with the name of a donor to the project.

-The south wall will also feature a mixed-media paint and mosaicked surfboard mural but depicting a colorful sunset mandala, something like this:
+The south wall also features a mixed-media paint and mosaicked surfboard mural but depicting a colorful sunset mandala.

 Making the Surf Garden Possible